 On June 27, 2017 TerraX announced that a property wide exploration program on the YCG has begun, with a high-resolution airborne Lidar and ortho-photo survey on the property covering approximately 350 square km having been completed in early June.
-This is being be followed by electro-magnetic, magnetic and radiometric geophysical surveys totally approximately 3,200 line kilometres that will be flown over all areas of the project that have not previously been surveyed.
+This was followed by electro-magnetic, magnetic and radiometric geophysical surveys totaling approximately 3,200 line kilometres that were flown over all areas of the project that have not previously been surveyed.
 In addition, ground-based magnetic surveys will be conducted in areas of known high grade gold mineralization to identify drill targets that could expand the zones along strike and at depth.

-Field work underway on the newly acquired Eastbelt property has included comprehensive field mapping and sampling of historic trenches in known areas of gold mineralization, with over 400 samples having already been delivered to the assay lab for analysis in the first 10 days of field work.
-This work will continue throughout the summer and be complemented by an extensive till and lake sediment sampling program to provide a comprehensive dataset to identify mineralized trends in areas of the property covered by overburden and water.
-This will allow us to better prioritize drill targets and more effectively deploy our exploration resources.
+Field work underway on the newly acquired Eastbelt property has included comprehensive field mapping and sampling of historic trenches in known areas of gold mineralization.
+This work will continue throughout the summer and early fall and will be complemented by an extensive till and lake sediment sampling program to provide a comprehensive dataset to identify mineralized trends in areas of the property covered by overburden and water.
+This will allow the Company to better prioritize drill targets and more effectively deploy its exploration resources.